The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 CrossCountry is a fast speed train company in the United Kingdom and for your next train from Dundee to Edinburgh you can choose between Standard Class and First Class tickets on Omio.

-CrossCountry has the following ticket policies due to COVID-19, which you should be aware of when booking and travelling by train between Dundee and Edinburgh:
+CrossCountry has the following ticket policies due to COVID-19, which you should be aware of when booking and travelling by train from Dundee to Edinburgh:

 There are 32 trains from Dundee to Edinburgh each weekday.
 The first of these services leaves at around 6:00 a.m. and the last at about 10:50 pm.
 Most of the trains are operated by ScotRail, with the remaining services being operated by CrossCountry and LNER.